mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 The **Step 2** is very important and is the make or break situation in the endeavour to rollout micro-services based architecture.
 Event Driven architecture style plays very important part in implementing **Step 2.** AxonIQ is a nice framework to implement Event Driven programing model in a Domain Driven Design way.
+Using AxonIQ it's possible to work with root aggregator domain entity (Policy)

 EventDrivenMicroServiceUsingAxonIQ mico-serivce is Policy application with:
 1. Separate WRITE model